 Funds provided to an LEA under Part B of the Act may not be used to reduce the level of expenditures for the education of children with disabilities made by the LEA from local funds below the level of those expenditures for the preceding fiscal year.
 However, up to 50 percent of the amount of funds received under Part B of the Act that exceeds the amount received for the previous fiscal year may be used to reduce the level of expenditures otherwise required by 34 CFR 303.203.
-The LEA must use an amount of local or state and local funds equal to the reduction to carry out activities that could be supported with funds under the ESSA.
-If a SEA determines that an LEA is unable to establish and maintain programs of FAPE that meet the requirements of Individuals with Disabilities Education Improvement Act (IDEA) of 2004, Sec.613 (a), the SEA must prohibit the LEA from reducing the level of expenditures under this provision.
-Any district that elects to use voluntary a MOE Reduction must complete the ISBE form provided at IDEA Part B Grant Program Information (isbe.net) and submit that form to ISBE by the due date.
-The use of the IDEA MOE Reduction requires the district to expend an equal amount of local freed up funds on ESEA activities.
+The LEA must use an amount of local or state and local funds equal to the reduction to carry out activities that could be supported with funds under the Every Student Succeeds Act (ESSA).
+If a State Education Agency (SEA) determines that an LEA is unable to establish and maintain programs of FAPE that meet the requirements of the IDEA Act of 2004, Section 613 (a), the SEA must prohibit the LEA from reducing the level of expenditures under this provision.
+Any district that elects to use voluntary a MOE Reduction must complete the ISBE form that is provided under the FY25 Maintenance of Effort (MOE) dropdown on the ISBE IDEA Part B Grant Program Information webpage and submit that form to ISBE by the due date.
+The use of the IDEA MOE Reduction requires the district to expend an equal amount of local freed up funds on Elementary and Secondary Education Act (ESEA) activities.